Sulfur trioxide: Lewis acid

 SO3 is a strong Lewis acid readily forming adducts with Lewis bases.
-With pyridine, it give the sulfur trioxide pyridine complex.
+With pyridine, it gives the sulfur trioxide pyridine complex.
 Related adducts form from dioxane and trimethylamine.

 Sulfonating agent

 Sulfur trioxide is a potent sulfonating agent, i.e. it adds SO3 groups to substrates.
 Often the substrates are organic, as in aromatic sulfonation.
 For activated substrates, Lewis base adducts of sulfur trioxide are effective sulfonating agents.

 Preparation

 The direct oxidation of sulfur dioxide to sulfur trioxide in air proceeds very slowly: